ayonpaul8906/Gourmet-Galaxy/README.md

 ### 👨‍🍳 User Features
 - **Browse Restaurants & Menus** – Explore multiple restaurants and their dishes.
 - **Add to Cart** – Add, update, or remove food items from the cart.
-- **Smart Cart Management** – Detects when items are from different restaurants.
 - **Place Orders** – Checkout and place orders securely.
 - **Live Order Tracking** – Track each order’s status: _Placed → Cooking → Out for Delivery → Delivered_.
 - **Cancel Orders** – Cancel orders in progress.